Polaris Music Prize

-The Polaris Music Prize is a music award annually given to the best full-length Canadian album based on artistic merit, regardless of genre, sales, or record label.
-The award was established in 2006 with a $20,000 cash prize.
-The prize was increased to $30,000 for the 2011 award.
-In May 2015, the Polaris Music Prize was increased to $50,000, an additional $20,000, sponsored by Slaight Music.
-Additionally, second place prizes for the nine other acts on the Short List increased from $2,000 to $3,000.
-Polaris officials also announced The Slaight Family Polaris Heritage Prize, an award that "will annually honour five albums from the five decades before Polaris launched in 2006."
+The Polaris Music Prize is an annual music award given to the best full-length Canadian album based on artistic merit, regardless of genre, sales, or record label.
+The award was established in 2006 with a $20,000 cash prize, which was increased to $30,000 in 2011.
+The prize was increased to $50,000 in May 2015 by Slaight Music.
+Second-place prizes for the nine other acts on the shortlist also increased from $2,000 to $3,000.
+The prize amount was reduced again to $30,000 in 2025 as various sponsors reduced their contributions.

+Polaris officials announced the Slaight Family Polaris Heritage Prize, an award that "will annually honour five albums from the five decades before Polaris launched in 2006."

-The Polaris Music Prize is modeled after the United Kingdom and Ireland's Mercury Prize and in turn, inspired the Atlantis Music Prize/Borealis Music Prize for Newfoundland and Labrador.
+The prize, modeled on the United Kingdom and Ireland's Mercury Prize, inspired the Atlantis and Borealis Music Prizes for Newfoundland and Labrador.

-In 2025, the Polaris committee and SOCAN announced the creation of the SOCAN Polaris Song Prize, a new award to honour individual songs alongside the main albums award.
-This replaces SOCAN's former SOCAN Songwriting Prize.
+The Polaris committee and SOCAN announced the creation of the SOCAN Polaris Song Prize, honouring individual songs in addition to the albums award, in 2025.
+It replaced the SOCAN Songwriting Prize.